blacknon/lssh/README.md

 `lssh` is a TUI-first SSH client for operators who work across multiple servers.

-Choose hosts from an interactive selector, connect immediately, run commands in parallel, reuse your local bashrc on remote shells without leaving files behind, and use advanced forwarding including NFS-based mounts.
+Choose hosts from an interactive selector, connect immediately, run commands in parallel, reuse your local bashrc on remote shells without leaving files behind, and use advanced forwarding including NFS and SMB based mounts.

 ## Why start with `lssh`